-Assassin’s Festival Begins In ‘Final Fantasy XV:’ Everything You Need To Know To Join In The Crossover Event
+Assassin’s Festival Begins In ‘Final Fantasy XV’: Everything You Need To Know To Join In The Crossover Event

-As previously announced at Gamescom, the worlds of Assassin’s Creed and Final Fantasy are colliding with special crossover events in Final Fantasy XV and Assassin’s Creed Origins courtesy of Square Enix and Ubisoft.
+As previously announced at Gamescom, the worlds of Assassin’s Creed and Final Fantasy are colliding with special crossover events in Final Fantasy XV and Assassin’s Creed Origins, courtesy of Square Enix and Ubisoft.
 The Assassin’s Festival has begun in FFXV to get the party started, and it’s free to join in on the universe-bending fun thanks to the game update available on both the PlayStation Store and Xbox Games Store.
 The update requires about 800 MB of free space to download and install.

 With a copy of the game and the free update installed, players can enjoy the Assassin’s Festival through January 31, 2018.